sjohner/serverless-resume/README.md

 # Step 8 - Additional CloudFront origin for the contact API

-The HTML contact form and javascript to process will be served from your S3 bucket.
-The processing of the form will be forwarded to API Gateway.
+The HTML contact form and the corresponding javascript to process will be served from your S3 bucket.
+However the processing of the form will be forwarded to your API Gateway.
 You will use a convention that anything under the path /rest/ will come from API Gateway.
 The default behavior will be to serve any other requests from our S3 bucket.
 To serve REST requests from API Gateway you are going to create a second Cloudfront origin.

 From the _Origins_ tab select _Create Origin_.
 Enter the domain name and path of your API Gateway and make sure to select _HTTPS only_ for _Origin Protocol Policy_.